Yousef-8/Knowledge-Tracker/readme.md

 3. Create `.env` file
 For the APIs and Google OAuth to work you need to visit  https://console.cloud.google.com/ and get your google_client_id, google_client_secret and youtube_key.

-For the DATABASE_URL enter your database user, password and name
+For the DATABASE_URL enter your database user, password and name.
 ```
 DATABASE_URL=postgresql://user:password@localhost:5432/your_database_name
 SESSION_SECRET=your_session_secret